 WE Day and WE Schools local programs and initiatives work to change attitudes and priorities.
 They empower youth and adults alike, and create a holistic learning and action-based experience for all who wish to embark on a journey to social change.

-With the support of the Martin Aboriginal Education Initiative, WE Schools is delivering programming that will educate non-Aboriginal Canadian youth and help make Aboriginal issues a priority in Canada.
+With the support of the Martin Family Initiative, WE Schools is delivering programming that will educate non-Indigenous Canadian youth and help make Indigenous issues a priority in Canada.

-Through campaigns, leadership programs, inspirational WE Day events, lesson plans, video clips, blog posts and social media channels, WE Day and WE Schools are educating Canada about Aboriginal culture, history, traditions and more.
+Through campaigns, leadership programs, inspirational WE Day events, lesson plans, video clips, blog posts and social media channels, WE Day and WE Schools are educating Canada about Indigenous cultures, histories, traditions and more.

 Every year, WE Charity—through WE Schools— and the Martin Aboriginal Education Initiative shine the spotlight on the successes and challenges of Aboriginal youth education in the hopes of making this issue a priority in Canada.